MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

 </mi-tab-panel>
 </mi-tabs>

-To change the routing when swapping between tabs on the viewpager we use the call back that we added further up inside the `onViewCreated` of `NavigationFragment`.
+To change the routing when swapping between tabs on the viewpager, use the call back that we added further up inside the `onViewCreated` of `NavigationFragment`.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>